University High School (Irvine, California): Student body

 The 200-Building classrooms in front of the office.

-Among the 2,282 students enrolled in the 2021–22 school year, 38.98% were Asian, 32.75% Caucasian, 12.05% Hispanic/Latino, 2.47% African American, 1.70% Filipino/Pacific Islander, 0.18% American Indian, and 11.86% Other/Multi-Ethnic.
+Among the 2,363 students enrolled in the 2024–25 school year, 38.21% were Asian, 31.13% Caucasian, 13.58% Hispanic/Latino, 2.45% African American, 1.94% Filipino/Pacific Islander, 0.08% American Indian, and 12.61% Other/Multi-Ethnic.
 As of 2013, University High School is attended by students from seventy-two countries who speak fifty-two different languages.

-96% of the Class of 2013 UHS graduates entered post-secondary institutions of which 63% entered four-year universities and colleges.
-33% of the graduates entered community colleges.
+96% of the Class of 2024 UHS graduates entered post-secondary institutions of which 55% entered four-year universities and colleges.
+41% of the graduates entered community colleges.

 In 1992, Charles Keith, the assistant principal of University High School, stated that over 30% of the students were not native English speakers, that the students had origins from 54 countries, and that the students spoke 26 languages.
 In 1994, 54% of the students were white, 37% were Asian, 4.5% were Hispanic or Latino, and 3% were black.

 Neighborhoods served

 As of 1994, most students originate from the University of California, Irvine area.

 Residents of the UC Irvine student family housing units (Palo Verde and Verano Place) are zoned to University High School.
-University High School serves the neighborhoods of Shady Canyon, Quail Hill, Laguna Altura, Turtle Ridge, Turtle Rock, University Park, some areas of Westpark, and apartment complexes near UCI.
+University High School serves the neighborhoods of University Park, Quail Hill, Laguna Altura, Turtle Ridge, Turtle Rock, Shady Canyon, some areas of Westpark, and apartment complexes near UCI.